How to Stop Being Paranoid in a Relationship: 10 Simple Steps

+Feeling insecure is one of your go-to emotions.
 Recognize that this speaks more about you than about your relationship.

 Being aware of this part of your personality is the first step in overcoming trust issues and getting rid of paranoia.

-This awareness helps you realize that unhealthy emotion is internally-driven, and not externally-provoked.
+This awareness helps you realize that unhealthy emotion is internally-driven and not externally-provoked.

-Seek professional help
+4. Seek professional help

 Trained therapists can help you explore the roots of these behaviors and help you begin to fix trust issues in a relationship.